IBM-Cloud/ansible-collection-ibm/docs/ibm_container_alb_create.rst

     If set to true, the ALB is enabled by default.

-  ip (False, str, None)
-    The IP address that you want to assign to the ALB.

   ingress_image (False, str, None)
     The type of Ingress image that you want to use for your ALB deployment.

-  cluster (True, str, None)
-    (Required for new resource) The ID of the cluster that the ALB belongs to.

-  vlan_id (True, str, None)
-    (Required for new resource) The VLAN ID that you want to use for your ALBs.

   id (False, str, None)